-In an event of flooding the emergency plans must be communicated to workers and be prepared and practised in accordance with Downer's Emergency Management Procedure (DG-ZH-PR015).
+Prior to a potential flood the emergency plans must be communicated to workers and be prepared and practised in accordance with Downer's Emergency Management Procedure (DG-ZH-PR015).

 4. Environmental aspects and impacts

 4.1.
 Construction activities

 Key construction activities that could result in adverse impacts to soils and surface water are listed below along with Downer Standards, Procedures and Permits to be adhered: